 Geoffrey Roth is originally from Oregon City, Oregon.
 He was born on February 7th and has served Indian Country for most of his life.
-Currently, Geoff is the newly elected North American representative for the Permanent Forum on Indigenous Issues at the United Nations, a consultant for Urban Indian Health Programs in the Pacific Northwest
+Currently, Geoff is the newly elected Vice-Chair for the Permanent Forum on Indigenous Issues at the United Nations, a consultant for Urban Indian Health Programs in the Pacific Northwest, and the Co-Found

 Geoffrey Roth is originally from Oregon City, Oregon.
 He was born on February 7th and has served Indian Country for most of his life.
-Currently, Geoff is the newly elected North American representative for the Permanent Forum on Indigenous Issues at the United Nations, a consultant for Urban Indian Health Programs in the Pacific Northwest, the Interim Executive Director of Native Americans in Philanthropy, and the Co-Founder of Inaji, a technology company focused on Indian health.
+Currently, Geoff is the newly elected Vice-Chair for the Permanent Forum on Indigenous Issues at the United Nations, a consultant for Urban Indian Health Programs in the Pacific Northwest, and the Co-Founder of Inaji, a technology company focused on Indian health.

 Mr. Roth has worked with Tribes, Tribal Colleges and Universities, Tribal organizations and Urban Indian organizations in various capacities over the past 20 years.
 Most recently he has served as an appointee of the Obama Administration at the Department of Health and Human Services and the Indian Health Service.
 During this time, he worked primarily on the implementation of the Indian Health Care Improvement Act (IHCIA) and the Affordable Care Act (ACA) and was involved in the day to day operations of IHS.